 11. Network in your industry

 These days, you can’t just walk into an office with a resume, shake the manager’s hand, and walk out with a job.
 And submitting online applications doesn’t feel much better: no matter how great your cover letter skills are, it’s still hard to distinguish yourself from dozens (or hundreds) of competitors.

 This is where the phrase “it’s not always what you know, but who you know” holds true.
 The more you network and meet people in the industry, the more connections you’ll have for career opportunities, referrals to new companies, professional mentorship, etc.

 You only get one body, so it’s important to take care of it.
 Here are some great health goals for the year.

 12. Focus on fresh, clean eating

 When life gets busy, eating habits are often one of the first things to falter.
 It's so easy to swing by the drive-through on your way home and certainly not so easy to plan meals, chop and prep ingredients, cook, and wash dishes.

-But the food we eat does have a huge impact on our health and wellbeing, so even though it requires a little added time and thought, healthy eating is a worthwhile goal.
+But the food we eat does have a huge impact on our health and wellbeing, so even though it requires a little added time and thought, clean eating is a worthwhile goal.
 A whole food plant-based diet works well for me; I love sites like BudgetBytes for quick, simple meal ideas.
 Learn more about living a healthy lifestyle on a budget.

 13. Spend more time in nature